NEWS

 As 2025 closed and 2026 started picking up pace, the women-in-finance agenda began to look less like a values statement and more of a scorecard.
 January showed a visible split between markets that embed inclusion into targets, reporting, and governance routines, and those that still treat it as a narrative for headlines.

 In the UK, the latest Women in Finance Charter update emphasises that progress is expected to be comparable, with firms mainly judged on what they measure and disclose.
-On the other side of the planet in Davos, the framing switched to women’s networks as resilience infrastructure in uncertain markets.
+In Davos, the framing switched to women’s networks as resilience infrastructure in uncertain markets.

-In other words, 2026 opens with what the sector has long been waiting for: gaps are harder to hide, and progress has to be demonstrated with numbers, rather than declarations.
+In other words, 2026 opens with what the sector has long been waiting for: gaps are harder to hide, and progress has to be demonstrated with real numbers.

 The Women in Finance Charter as the UK progress update